mdapena/Angular-Project-Structure/docs/shared-directory.md

 # Shared Directory

-The shared module contains all reusable classes and resources that are used between domain/feature modules.
+The Shared directory contains all reusable classes and resources used and shared between domain/feature modules.
+For example, you might find the following resources in this directory: common domain services, modal and page components, and so on.

 ```bash
 .